0atman/noboilerplate/scripts/13-rust-is-boring.md

 - There are no invalid data pathways in your code
 - no memory errors,
 - no nullpointerexceptions,
-- no nulls anywhere, as a matter of fact,
+- no nulls anywhere, in rust as a matter of fact,
 - Rust has no heavyweight, slow abstractions - code compiles down to for loops and if statements running on bare metal.
 - Your app will have a predictable behaviour profile as you scale, unlike java, javascript and go.